Meraj6091/Meraj6091/README.md

-- Currently Studying As An Undergraduate
+- Software Engineering Undergraduate
-- Currently learning MERN Stack Applications
+- Currently learning React JS
 - How to reach me:  <a href="https://www.linkedin.com/in/meraj-vindira-169193197/">@Linkedin</a>

 Languages and Tools &nbsp;